 In addition, you will receive a graph of your NEM charges before taxes, which also shows you month-by-month performance, rather than a cumulative total.
 This gives you a better idea of which months you are negative and are producing more energy than you are consuming.

 Lastly, you will be able to see your day-by-day performance.
 In the above image, you can see the overall amount of kilowatt hours (kWh) being consumed or produced.
 Whenever there is a negative value, that means the homeowner was able to generate more energy than what they used.
+Check this video to know more about kilowatt hour.

 Your average daily use is also displayed in this section of your PG&E solar bill.